lightvector/KataGo/README.md

       * Select `KataGo/cpp` as the source code directory in [CMake GUI](https://cmake.org/runningcmake/).
       * Set the build directory to wherever you would like the built executable to be produced.
       * Click "Configure".
 For the generator select your MSVC version, and also select "x64" for the platform if you're on 64-bit windows.
-      * If you get errors where CMake has not automatically found Boost, ZLib, etc, point it to the appropriate places according to the error messages (by setting `BOOST_ROOT`, `ZLIB_INCLUDE_DIR`, `ZLIB_LIBRARY`, etc).
-Note that "*_LIBRARY" expects to be pointed to the ".lib" file, whereas the ".dll" file is what you actually need to run.
+      * If you get errors where CMake has not automatically found Boost, ZLib, etc, point it to the appropriate places according to the error messages:
+        * `BOOST_ROOT` - point this to your boost installation directory.
+        * `ZLIB_INCLUDE_DIR` - point this to the directory containing `zlib.h` and other headers
+        * `ZLIB_LIBRARY` - point this to the `libz.lib` resulting from building zlib.
+Note that "*_LIBRARY" expects to be pointed to the ".lib" file, whereas the ".dll" file is the file that needs to be included with KataGo at runtime.
-      * Also set `USE_BACKEND` to `OPENCL` or `CUDA`, and adjust options like `NO_GIT_REVISION` if needed, and run "Configure" again as needed.
+      * Also set `USE_BACKEND` to `OPENCL` or `CUDA`, or `EIGEN` depending on what backend you want to use.
+      * Set any other options you want and re-run "Configure" again as needed after setting them.
+Such as:
+         * `NO_GIT_REVISION` if you don't have Git or if cmake is not finding it.
+         * `NO_LIBZIP` if you don't care about running self-play training and you don't have libzip.
+         * `USE_AVX2` if you want to compile with AVX2 and FMA instructions, which will fail on some CPUs but speed up Eigen greatly on CPUs that support them.
       * Once running "Configure" looks good, run "Generate" and then open MSVC and build as normal in MSVC.
    * Done!
 You should now have a compiled `katago.exe` executable in your working directory.
    * Note: You may need to copy the ".dll" files corresponding to the various ".lib" files you compiled with into the directory containing katago.exe.